Loving God: The Greatest Command

 So, what should we give to God?
 Those things that we do control: our heart, soul, mind, and strength, as well as our possessions.
 Let’s look at each of these areas more closely.

 The heart is the desire center of our lives.
 It encompasses our passions, desires, and affections.
 What’s in our heart is what we really want.
 In our earthly lives we really try to understand a product that interests or attracts us, but we will not be interested in understanding something that we don’t really want.
 We’ll also seek someone whose love we hope to win.
 In the same way, those who love God will pursue him and want to know about him and to know him personally.

 What God wants from us is our heart: a heartfelt love for him.
-God expects that we respond to him in love.
 The desires in our hearts will affect our actions, our emotions, and our lives.
 Our heart is where everything starts.
 Yet our hearts easily wander from him, and we are easily distracted.
 That is why it’s so important to protect our heart, and preserve it for God.